notreux/UpsideEngine/docs/tutorials/get-started/Music.md

 })
 ```

+You can view and edit the finished project [here](https://www.roblox.com/games/13021482729/Upside-Engine-Getting-Started).

 ____
 ##### Great job!
 You have successfully learned the fundamentals of the Upside Engine framework 🎉🎉<br> The following pages are dedicated to interesting information that you may want to know